 Content intelligence empowers us to make smart strategic and tactical decisions that put customers (or users) first.
 Letting the doctors or engineers or other subject matter experts dump all of their knowledge on your website, for example, will be tough to justify.
 So will bombarding your customers with brand or marketing jargon.

-As a participant explained in our study of What Makes Content Teams Thrive?
+As a participant explained in our 2021 study of content operations:

 “We were able to achieve success on a particular content restructuring because we were given the time to establish proper data ahead of time, make recommendations, then measure the changes against the previously established baselines.
 By allowing for the process to be measured and iterative, we were able to provide a better solution.”